akmn35/new.dist/README.md

 #> [1] 0.198748
 ```

-`qemd` Quantile function for a Maxwell Distribution with scale (theta)
+`qemd` Quantile function for a Maxwell distribution with scale (theta)
 parameter.

 ``` r